Historias

-Stories is the fifth studio album released on April 19, 1994, by Guatemalan singer-songwriter Ricardo Arjona.
+Historias is the fifth studio album by Guatemalan singer-songwriter Ricardo Arjona, released on April 19, 1994.

 Reception

 The Allmusic review by Jason Birchmeier awarded the album 4.5 stars: "If you were to pick only one Arjona's album for your collection that wasn't a greatest-hits compilation, this should be the one"; he called the album a "career-defining success".